ibm-cloud-docs/databases-for-etcd/howto-provisioning.md

 When you create the deployment from the catalog, you need to specify the following parameters.

-1. **The service name** - The name can be any string and is the name that is used on the web and in the command-line to identify the new database deployment.
+1. **The service name** - The name can be any string and is the name that is used on the web and in the command line to identify the new database deployment.
 2. **The region** - The region in which the database deployment resides.
 3. **The database version** - The major version of the database to be created within the deployment.
 The latest minor version is always be used automatically.

 Users can optionally set:

-1. **The resource group** - If you are organizing your services into [resource groups](/docs/resources/bestpractice_rgs.html#bp_resourcegroups), you can specify the resource group in this field.
+1. **The resource group** - If you are organizing your services into [resource groups](/docs/resources?topic=resources-bp_resourcegroups), you can specify the resource group in this field.
 Otherwise, you can leave it at default.
 2. **Disk encryption** - Optionally, a Key Protect instance can be selected if the user has Key Protect configured.
 If it is configured, once the service is selected, a disk encryption key can be selected from the Key Protect service.
 By default, Key Protect is not used and the deployment automatically creates and manages its own disk encryption key.
 3. **Initial resource allocation** - Specify initial memory and disk sizes for your databases.
 The minimum sizes of memory and disk are selected by default.